-4.12.
+4.11.
 Gearing (g)

 The Regulator, taking into consideration previous applications, previous patterns of variation in the applications, various submissions, and its own analysis of the NPA's gearing, has determined that an appropriate gearing for the entity (an infrastructure heavy landlord monopoly) for the period is (at least) 50%.
-Further, this reflects a median position in a sample of ports as well as adequately signalling a required reinvestment of profits into the port system whilst balancing costs with a lower cost of debt.
+Further, this reflects a median position within a sample of ports as well as adequately signals a required re-investment of profits into the port system whilst balancing costs with a lower cost of debt.